ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

     extra_facets file, which principles are explained in :ref:`extra_facets`, and which content is :download:`available here
     </../esmvalcore/_config/extra_facets/ipslcm-mappings.yml>`.
 These
-    multi-variable files must also undergo some data selection, which may involve an external process for performance purpose.
+    multi-variable files must also undergo some data selection.

 .. _extra-facets-fixes: